How our Customers rate us:

 HSG Physical Restraint Awareness

 It is strongly recommended that users must complete classroom training first before undertaking this eLearning refresher course.
+See the following classroom based Management of Aggression training courses: -

 Physical restraint should only ever be used as an emergency intervention to respond to individuals posing an immediate danger to themselves or others.